JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 AWS's built-in ECS autoscaler, which manages the number of tasks running in your service, works by monitoring CPU utilization and memory usage of your tasks.
 When these metrics exceed certain thresholds, it automatically adds more tasks to handle the increased load.

-While CPU and memory metrics are useful, they show a limited view into an application's performance.
+While CPU and memory metrics are useful, they show a limited view of an application's performance.
 For web apps, [one metric that often gets overlooked is queue time](https://judoscale.com/blog/request-queue-time), the duration between when a request hits your server and when your application starts processing it. **High queue times often indicate that your application is struggling to keep up with incoming requests, even if CPU and memory usage seem normal.**

 Autoscaling based on queue time can provide more responsive scaling when compared to using memory and CPU.
 Judoscale offers the ability to [scale ECS applications based on queue time](https://judoscale.com/aws).
-By monitoring your application's queue time, Judoscale can scale more precisely, helping you maintain performance without overspending on resources optimizing resource usage.
+By monitoring your application's queue time, Judoscale can scale more precisely, helping you maintain performance without overspending on resources.

 Regardless of your autoscaling choice, Terraform is a powerful option for managing your cloud resources.
 While this article went over the configuration one piece at a time, you may want to reference the [final example project on GitHub](https://github.com/JeffMorhous/aws-ecs-with-terraform).